Skip to main content

 • Complex?
 Not able to be answered with a yes/no or simple statistic; requires investigation and analysis to develop an answer

 • Arguable?
-Open to debate; not presenting information that is accepted fact
+Open to testing or debate; not presenting information that is accepted fact

 4) Continue to test and refine